Split-n-Chain: Privacy-Preserving Multi-Node Split Learning with Blockchain-Based Auditability: Performance Evaluation

 \subsubsection{Implementation on a Local Machine}

 We simulate \textsf{Split-n-Chain} on a local machine where we dedicate a process to each individual node (i.e., each of the data-source, intermediate, terminal, worker, and bootstrap nodes).
 Processes communicate with each other over network protocols described in Section~\ref{subsec:implementation_methodology}.
 We use the MNIST dataset: 60000 samples are used for training, and 10000 samples are used for validation.
 We use a fully connected neural network for MNIST digit classification.
 Table~\ref{table:neural_network_split} shows a split of a fully connected neural network, that contains 55818 parameters, among a data-source node, two intermediate nodes and a terminal node.

 In this split, the data-source node contains 50140 parameters, the intermediate node 1 (that has a computational power fraction of 0.30588235294) contains 2080 parameters, the intermediate node 2 (that has a computational power fraction of 0.6941176470) contains 3168 parameters, and the terminal node contains 430 parameters.
 For the MNIST dataset, the data-source node controls a high number of parameters because of the high dimensional nature of image data.

+We divide training into batches of size 512 and we train the neural network for 5 epochs.
+Each epoch consists of 118 iterations (since there are a total of 60000 training samples and each iteration takes 512 samples, each epoch needs 118 iterations in order to consider all training samples).
+Figure~\ref{fig:training_loss_local_system} shows the training loss trend in different scenarios: (1) without any split, (2) split using two intermediate nodes and (3) split using three intermediate nodes.